MA Drama and Theatre Education

 Professor Joe Winston

-We welcome drama educators in schools, colleges and in community and educational theatre settings.
+We welcome drama educators in schools, colleges and in the community and educational theatre settings.
 The expertise of the course tutors and their links with theatre and education companies enable students to observe and engage in practical projects.

 Course aims and benefits